djiesr/timer_ha_dashboard/README.md

 # Dashboard extra

-For the Dashboard extra, you need to install 2 extra feature from Hacs/Interface.
+For the Dashboard extra, you need to install 2 extra feature.
+You can install them manually or you can install HACS and had them from Hacs/Interface.
+If you want to install HACS, fallow theses instructions: https://hacs.xyz/

 - slider-entity-row: https://github.com/thomasloven/lovelace-slider-entity-row
 - Mushroom : https://github.com/piitaya/lovelace-mushroom